Skuas of The Petrel Station

 Scientific name: Stercorarius antarcticus

-Brown Skuas are large, heavy-set, powerful seabirds with broad wings, a strong bill, clawed feet, and distinctive white flashes in the wings.
+Brown Skuas are large, heavy-set, powerful seabirds with broad wings and distinctive white flashes on the wings.
 With a wingspan of over 1.5 metres, these stunning birds are always an impressive sight.

-We can encounter them when they move north during the cooler autumn and winter months after breeding in the. southern oceans.
-Like other skuas, they are opportunistic predators and scavengers, and are often seen harassing other seabirds to steal their food.
+We can encounter them when they move north during the cooler autumn and winter months after breeding in the southern oceans.
+Like other skuas, they are opportunistic predators and scavengers, and often harass other seabirds to steal their food.

 SPECIALTY SEABIRD of The Petrel Station